thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Intuition:** Instead of cutting a book into 10-page segments, you split it by chapters or key arguments.

+**When to use:** Use when documents are long, structured, and meaning is spread unevenly—e.g., technical documentation, contracts, or manuals.

 ### 🤖 Agentic RAG
 **What it does:** Distributes RAG tasks across specialized agents coordinated by a manager.